 Most of the individuals who are diagnosed with the disorder begin experiencing major symptoms sometime between adolescence and their early 30’s.
 Men commonly begin experiencing symptoms earlier than women, but both genders generally exhibit the same symptoms.
 Schizophrenia rarely appears in children under the age of 16 and adults over the age of 45.
 Some of the factors that can contribute to the development of schizophrenia include having a genetic disposition, unusual changes in the level of chemicals in the brain, major shifts in the brain’s structure, and not receiving adequate nutrition during fetal development in the womb.

 The relationship between substance abuse and schizophrenia.

 Some studies that have been done on the relationship between substance abuse and schizophrenia show that the use of certain drugs like LSD and hallucinogens can trigger an onset of schizophrenia in those who have a genetic predisposition.
-Regular, long term marijuana use may also exacerbate schizophrenic symptoms in high risk individuals by affecting two important structures of the brain: the hippocampus and the prefrontal cortex.
-These structures are responsible for the brain’s ability to make sound judgements and retain memories.
+Regular, long-term marijuana use may also exacerbate schizophrenic symptoms in high-risk individuals by affecting two important structures of the brain: the hippocampus and the prefrontal cortex.
+These structures are responsible for the brain’s ability to make sound judgments and retain memories.

 How drug abuse can get in the way of treatment.

 A doctor or other medical professional must address both issues when devising a treatment plan for the individual.
 The plan should address both problems.
 Treatment for schizophrenia will normally involve prescribing antipsychotic medication, psychotherapy, and support groups for schizophrenics.
-Treatment for drug abuse that must occur simultaneously can also include prescribed medication (depending on what drugs are being abused), participation in a 12 step group or other support group, regular therapy visits, or use of cognitive behavioral therapy.
+Treatment for drug abuse that must occur simultaneously can also include prescribed medication (depending on what drugs are being abused), participation in a 12 step group or another support group, regular therapy visits, or use of cognitive-behavioral therapy.